389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 now suddenly applies to many things (Should be backendS delete).
 We shouldn't do looping in our commands because that's the shell's job, and it's hard for us to properly represent a looping structure in a single command line.
 For example here, what order are the backends deleted in?
 Is the operation atomic?
 Can the system be left in partial states?
+Just because *you* know the answer doesn't mean our users do - and that is important to keep in mind.

 * Example 6